eight-spotted forester moth

 Description

 Eight-spotted forester moth is a distinctive, common, early season, medium-sized moth.
-It occurs in the United States, southern Canada, and northern Mexico from the East Coast to the Great Plains.
+It occurs in the United States and southern Canada from the East Coast to the Great Plains.
+It also occurs in northern Mexico.
 It is common in Minnesota.
 Adults are found from April to July at woodland edges and openings and at field edges.
 They feed on the nectar of a wide variety of flowers.
 Larvae feed on the leaves, tendrils, and growing stem tissue of grape (Vitis spp.), peppervine (Ampelopsis spp.), and Virginia creeper (Parthenocissus quinquefolia).

 The forewing is black with two large, distinctive, pale yellow spots and five indistinct metallic blue lines.
 On fresh specimens it has a metallic blue sheen.
 The inner spot is in the basal half of the median area, the outer spot is in the outer half.
 The distance between the two spots is less than the width of the outer spot.
 There are two lines of metallic blue scales in the basal area, two lines between the spots, and one line in the postmedial area.
 The lines are only visible when reflecting light at just the right angle.